Ina2118/Personal-Website/README.md

 - HTML5 Canvas API

 ## 📂 Project Structure
+- `assets/` – Folder containing all images and icons used in the website
 - `index.html` – Main HTML file for the website structure
 - `mediaqueries.css` – Responsive styles using media queries for different screen sizes, including navigation and buttons
 - `particles-bg.js` – Canvas animation logic for interactive background particles